Martín Torrijos

 Martín Erasto Torrijos Espino ([maɾˈtin toˈrixos]; born July 18, 1963) is a Panamanian politician who was President of Panama from 2004 to 2009.

 He was fathered out of wedlock by Panamanian military ruler Omar Torrijos, the de facto head of Panama from 1968 to 1981.
 Martín Torrijos was educated in economics and political science in the United States.
 He then returned to Panama, becoming active in the Democratic Revolutionary Party (PRD).
 He was the party's presidential candidate in the 1999 general election, losing to Arnulfista Party candidate Mireya Moscoso.

 In the 2004 presidential election, he ran again as the PRD candidate.
 This time, his primary rival was Solidarity Party candidate Guillermo Endara, whom Torrijos defeated 47% to 31%.
 Torrijos reformed social security and pensions during his term in office, as well as proposing and passing a $5 billion expansion of the Panama Canal.
 Torrijos was succeeded by supermarket magnate Ricardo Martinelli in 2009.
 He is a member of the Inter-American Dialogue.

+In the 2024 general elections, he was the presidential candidate for the Christian democratic People's Party, one of the parties that supported him and formed part of his government.